ProcessMining-uOttawa/Process_Mining-Log_Filtering_Preprocessing/docs/APIs/deleteTracesWithTimeLess.md

 ## Usage
 ``
-deleteTracesWithTimeLessSort (DataFrame dataset, String idName, Int time) ``
+deleteTracesWithTimeLessSort (DataFrame dataset, Int time) ``

 ## Arguments
 - `dataName` is the name of pandas dataframe we want to save.
-- `idName` is one of column names we want to sort by and group by.
 - `time` is the threshold of time duration between start event and end event, in seconds.

 ## Return